 We are born with an innate desire to move, to explore, and to find joy and freedom in our bodies.

 We move for pleasure, responding to our body’s call to express and release itself through movement.
 As children, we climb, dance, skip, jump, twirl, and run.
-When I was younger, I played soccer and softball and loved jumping rope and roller skating.
+When I was younger, I played soccer and took Jiu-Jitsu lessons (check out Attack The Back to find out more about this martial art) and loved jumping rope and roller skating.

 Yet as we grow older, we become self-conscious, reserved and restricted, and even disconnected from our bodies.
 The idea of moving our bodies as freely as we once did when we were kids can trigger feelings of anxiety or fear of embarrassment or shame.

 We stop moving in ways we enjoy and turn movement into a means to an end, usually so we can lose weight or tone up, especially for women.

 Once I entered college, I opted for movement that would be a good calorie burn and keep me in shape.
 I took part in group exercise classes like spinning and boot camps, spent hours on treadmills and elliptical machines, and lifted weights.
 I convinced myself that the endorphin rush I felt at the end of the workout made it worthwhile, even if I didn’t look forward to class and was counting down the minutes until it was over..